 I. Acknowledgements

 By signing this form, ("Student") acknowledges the following:

-She has voluntarily disclosed her pregnancy to Methodist College (the "College") and intends to continue pursuing her degree in the College's program.
-She understands there are other options available, including taking a leave of absence.
-She understands there are potential risks to her and/or her fetus by continuing in the program.
-The College has advised Student to consult with her doctor to discuss these potential risks.
-She assumes all responsibility related to these risks and any resulting losses or costs, including medical treatment and costs thereof.
+- She has voluntarily disclosed her pregnancy to Methodist College (the "College") and intends to continue pursuing her degree in the College's program. - She understands there are other options available, including taking a leave of absence. - She understands there are potential risks to her and/or her fetus by continuing in the program.
+The College has advised Student to consult with her doctor to discuss these potential risks. - She assumes all responsibility related to these risks and any resulting losses or costs, including medical treatment and costs thereof.

 II.
 Adjustments to Program

 [In this section, describe any adjustments that have been discussed and will be implemented based on the student's pregnancy.
 Note if there have been no adjustments implemented at the time of signature.]

-A.
+- A.

-В.
+- В.

-C. The student may request additional modifications at any time by contacting to instructor and another interactive meeting will occur.The College and Student do hereby agree to the above.
+- C. The student may request additional modifications at any time by contacting the instructor and another interactive meeting will occur.

+The College and Student do hereby agree to the above.

-[INSERT NAME], Student Date
+[INSERT NAME], Student

-[INSERT NAME], [INSERT POSITION TITLE] Date